maybedave/InSAR-Time-Series-Clustering/README.md

 Descrivi i 3 blocchi della procedura.

 # Acknowledgment
 There is no restriction about the research/commercial/scientific use of this script.
-However, we would like you to acknowledge the following work: Festa, D.
+Please acknowledge the following work:
+Festa, D.